hyoshioka0128/azure-devops-auth-samples/DualSupportClientSample/README.md

 3. Use [Nuget package restore](https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore) to ensure you have all dependencies installed.
 4. Open CS file `Program.cs` and there is a section with input values to change at the top of the class:
     * `azureDevOpsOrganizationUrl` - update this with the url to your Azure DevOps/TFS collection, e.g. http://dev.azure.com/organization for Azure DevOps or http://myserver:8080/tfs/DefaultCollection for TFS.
 5. Build and run the solution.
-After running you should see an interactive login prompt if you are a Azure DevOps user.
+After running you should see an interactive login prompt if you are an Azure DevOps user.
 If you are a TFS user authentication should happen in the background.
 After authentication and authorization, a list of all projects inside of your account will be displayed in the console.